wangmeng2017/zp/README.rst

 There are two reasons for the additional complexity:

-1. Zipline ships several C extensions that require access to the CPython C API.
+1. Zipline 封装了一些 C extensions that require access to the CPython C API.
    In order to build the C extensions, ``pip`` needs access to the CPython header files for your Python installation.